mxmueller/optimizing-pairs-trading/sites/content/setup.md

           pair_finding: Clustering
 ```

-### Required Data Structure
+**Required Data Structure**

 The host filesystem must be organized according to the expected directory structure.
 Raw market data files contain OHLCV price series for all symbols in each market, while the results directory stores pre-computed strategy outputs from previous backtesting runs.
-This separation allows for efficient data management and version control of both input data and generated strategies.

 ```
 data/